magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

-# How to use configuration options for styling
+# How to configure styling options

 Out of the box, Page Builder provides a variety of interactive CSS styling options for your content types.
 For example, Page Builder's `Heading` content type provides options for setting heading types (`h1` through `h6`), text alignments, border properties, margins, and paddings.
 It also lets users apply one or more static CSS classes by entering them into an text input field.